reactplay/react-play/src/plays/basic-calculator/Readme.md

 ## Implementation Details

 To make this basic calculator I have used React.js, I have used useReducer Hook to implement all the functionalities.
-I have not used any external libraries for this project.
+I haven't used any external libraries for this project.

 ## Consideration